TAE40116 Certificate IV in

 Training and Assessment

-1. Day 10 is an optional revision day and time for one-on-one tuition.
-Whilst enrolled in our course, students can return as many times as they need to for this Day 10 training day.
+- Help Days are dedicated to revision, consolidation and time for one-on-one tuition.
+Whilst enrolled in our course, students can return to Help Days as many times as needed.

 Please click the other tabs above for details.

 Over the past 6 years, CBD College has gained a reputation for delivering a cleverly-integrated face-to-face TAE course trained by some of the best and most highly qualified facilitators in Australia.

 We are offering our course in two ways - either in our training rooms or remotely via a virtual classroom using the video conferencing platform, Zoom.
 Zoom is easy to use, is a stable platform and has allowed us to transition our TAE to include remote learning seamlessly.
 Students have the choice of booking into a classroom based course or a course being delivered remotely via Zoom.

 Our TAE40116 Certificate IV in Training and Assessment course is unique.
 It is far-removed from the rote-learning and lecture-style courses on offer elsewhere in the market.
 Our course is very much a “learning by doing” course.
 We aim to arm candidates with the practical skills to go out and be engaging and dynamic trainers and to be thorough assessors, whether this be in a TAFE or an RTO or simply in the workplace.

 We are a Registered Training Organisation (RTO No. 91399).

 This course will suit those who are prepared to allocate a concentrated period of time to work hard to achieve their qualification.
 It will suit:

 • individuals who have 10 consecutive days available to attend the face to face course